sayakpaul/Experiments-on-Fashion-MNIST/README.md

 This repository contains my experiments on the [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset curated by [Zalando Research](https://research.zalando.com/).
 The experiments include the standard image classification task.
 I experimented with *different normalization statistics*, *model ensembling* and more.
-I downloaded the data from Analytics Vidhya's DataHack portal: https://datahack.analyticsvidhya.com/contest/practice-problem-identify-the-apparels/ just because the structure of the files were convenient for me.
+I downloaded the data from Analytics Vidhya's DataHack portal: https://datahack.analyticsvidhya.com/contest/practice-problem-identify-the-apparels/ just because the structure of the files were convenient for me to get started.

 ### From the official GitHub repo of Fashion MNIST: